Johannes L. Hörmann

 Japan

-Currently serving as Specially Appointed Assistant Professor in the Zhang lab of the Department of Complex Systems Science, Graduate School of Informatics, Nagoya University.
+Currently serving as Specially Appointed Assistant Professor in the Zhang lab, Department of Complex Systems Science, Graduate School of Informatics, Nagoya University.

 selected publications